microsoft/ivy/language.md

     call temp := sqrt(z)
     x := y + temp

-If there is more than call within an expression, the calls are executed in left-to-right order.
+If there is more than one call within an expression, the calls are executed in left-to-right order.

 Parentheses are not used when calling an action with no parameters.